-For test chemicals prepared in Chemical Dilution Medium, the highest test article concentration that may be applied to the cells in the main experiments will be either 100 mg/mL, or the maximum soluble dose.
+- For test chemicals prepared in Chemical Dilution Medium, the highest test article concentration that may be applied to the cells in the main experiments will be either 100 mg/mL, or the maximum soluble dose.
 Test chemical will be weighed into a glass tube and the weight will be documented.
-A volume of Chemical Dilution Medium will be added to the vessel so that the concentration is 200,000 μg/mL (200 mg/mL).
-The solution is mixed as specified in Section VII.D.2.a.
+A volume of Chemical Dilution Medium will be added to the vessel so that the concentration is $200,000 \mu g/mL$ (200 mg/mL).
+The solution is mixed using the mechanical procedures that produced solubility when performing the solubility test specified in Test Method Protocol for Solubility Determination.
 If complete solubility is achieved in medium, then 7 additional serial stock dosing solutions may be prepared from the 200 mg/mL 2X stock.
-If the test chemical is insoluble in medium at 200 mg/ml, proceed by adding medium, in small incremental amounts, to attempt to dissolve the chemical by using the sequence of mixing procedures specified in Section VII.D.2.a.
+If the test chemical is insoluble in medium at 200 mg/ml, proceed by adding medium, in small incremental amounts, to attempt to dissolve the chemical by using the sequence of mechanical procedures specified in Test Method Protocol for Solubility Determination.
+More stringent solubility procedures may be employed if needed based on results from the range finder experiment (Section VII.D.3.a.).
+The highest soluble stock solution will be used to prepare the 7 additional serial stock dosing solutions. - For test chemicals prepared in either DMSO or ethanol, the highest test article concentration that may be applied to the cells in the main experiments will be either 2.5 mg/mL, or less, depending upon the maximum solubility in solvent.
+Weigh the test chemical into a glass tube and document the weight.
+Add the appropriate solvent (determined from the original solubility test) to the vessel so that the concentration is 500,000 μg/mL (500 mg/mL).
+Mix the solution using the sequence of mechanical procedures specified in Test Method Protocol for Solubility Determination.
+If complete solubility is achieved in the solvent, then 7 additional serial stock dosing solutions may be prepared from the 500 mg/mL 200X stock.
+If the test chemical is insoluble in solvent at 500 mg/ml, proceed by adding solvent, in small incremental amounts, to attempt to dissolve the chemical by again using the sequence of mixing procedures.
 The highest soluble stock solution will be used to prepare the 7 additional serial stock dosing solutions.

-- For test chemicals prepared in either DMSO or ethanol, the highest test article concentration that may be applied to the cells in the main experiments will be either 2.5 mg/mL, or less, depending upon the maximum solubility in solvent.
-Test chemical will be weighed into a glass tube and the weight will be documented.
-A volume of the appropriate solvent (determined from the original solubility test) will be added to the vessel so that the concentration is 500,000 μg/mL (500 mg/mL).
-The solution is mixed as specified in Section VII.D.2.a.
-If complete solubility is achieved in the solvent, then 7 additional serial stock dosing solutions may be prepared from the 500 mg/mL 200X stock.
-If the test chemical is insoluble in solvent at 500 mg/ml, proceed by adding solvent, in small incremental amounts, to attempt to dissolve the chemical by using the sequence of mixing procedures specified in Section VII.D.2.a.
-The highest soluble stock solution will be used to prepare the 7 additional serial stock dosing solutions. - c) Test Chemical Dilutions